-Tigressdata is a single computer, with 40 processing cores using hyperthreading to look like 80 cores and 768 GB of RAM and an nVidia P100 Tesla GPU.
-The system is intended for post-processing and remote visualization of data generated on the HPC clusters.
+Tigressdata is a single computer with 80 hardware threads (40 cores), 768 GB of RAM and an NVIDIA P100 GPU.
+The system is intended for data analysis and remote visualization of data generated on the HPC clusters.
 Tigressdata can also be used for developing, debugging and testing codes.

 System Configuration and Usage

 Please be mindful that tigressdata is a shared resource for all users (i.e., there is no job scheduler).
 Use the htop command and see "Job Scheduling" below to monitor usage.

 The figure below makes it clear that the /scratch/gpfs filesystems of della, perseus and tiger are accessible from tigressdata:

 For example, to access files on della's /scratch/gpfs filesystem from tigressdata use the path /della/scratch/gpfs/<YourNetID>: